sam-goodwin/shapes-legacy/README.md

 ## Queries

 Queries are designed to mirror the native GraphQL syntax.
-After creating a schema, you can compile queries for it by accessing the `query`, `mutation` or `subscrive` members.
+After creating a schema, you can compile queries for it by accessing the `query`, `mutation` or `subscription` "roots".

 ```ts
 const schema = new GraphQLSchemaBuilder().type(..).build(..);